marcusoftnet/marcusoftnet.github.io/_posts/2026-04-21-four-ai-trends-obstructing-flow.md

 I have been using an agentic workflow for most of my work these last couple of months.
 Especially, but not exclusively when it comes to coding.
 Being all about the effectiveness in software development I have also read, viewed and listened A LOT to what is going on in the larger AI world.

-There are 3 trends that worry me.
+There are 4 trends that worry me.
 I don't think there's value in following these trends, and I think that humans will suffer in the short and long run.
 Finally I think we are, once again, mixing up effectiveness with efficiency, usefulness with busyness or [valuable work](/2024/03/value-and-valueable.html) with productivity.

 The trends are:

 - hailing context switching as Good stuff (tm)
 - we're only doing high-level thinking - no easy tasks left
 - pressure to produce faster
-- typing is not, and have never been, the constraint
+- typing is not, and has never been, the constraint

 <!-- excerpt-end -->